-The following is a brief account of some of the most recent enforcement cases and notices taken by the Central Bank against both Firms and individuals in respect of breaches of the Regime and general misconduct.
-The details of the notices are always recommended reading as they speak to the view of the Central Bank and gives insights to its areas of priority and concern.
+The following is a brief account of some of the most recent enforcement cases and notices taken by the Central Bank against both Firms and individuals in respect of breaches of the Regime.
+The details of the notices are always recommended reading as they speak to the view of the Central Bank and gives insights to areas of priority and concern.